HKBU-HPML/EASNet/README.md

 Our training scripts apply MPI to accelerate the training procedure.
 Please install OpenMPI 4.0.1 or above.

 ## Searching EASNet
-The main commands are summarized in ``train.sh''.
+The main commands are summarized in "train.sh".
 One can use them accordingly.

 ### Train the largest supernet.
 ```